How to Automate AWS Backups Effectively

 }

-This policy transitions objects to Infrequent Access after 30 days, Glacier after 60 days, and deletes them after a year.
+This policy transitions objects to Infrequent Access after 30 days, to Glacier after 60 days, and deletes them after one year.

 EBS Snapshot Lifecycle